stentorium/stentor/api/reviews/stentor-models.api.md

 // Warning: (ae-missing-release-tag) "Song" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export interface Song extends Audio {
+export interface Song extends Audio_2 {
     // (undocumented)
     album?: string;
     // (undocumented)